giosueio/BinaryNNwithSA/README.md

 ## Credits
 Project by Giosuè Migliorini ([giosue.migliorini@gmail.com](mailto:giosue.migliorini@gmail.com)) as part of the course [20602 - COMPUTER SCIENCE (ALGORITHMS)](https://didattica.unibocconi.eu/ts/tsn_anteprima.php?cod_ins=20602&anno=2021&IdPag=6164), taught by professors C.Feinauer and F.Pittorino.
+Reference to relevant literature on the topic can be found in `Algorithms_Project(7).pdf`